pinguin999/ALPACA/lua-docs/docs/scene.md

 ## Items

 Here you can define our items in the scene.
 An item always has a Spine file and a x and y position.
-It can optionally have an id, scale , skin, layer, animation, cross_scene.
+It can optionally have an id, scale, skin, layer, animation, cross_scene.

 ### spine

 The name of the Spine file.
 The file must exist in the data folder in a subfolder with the same name.
-Example: `"spine": "banana"` accepts an exported spine file at `data/banana/banana.json`.
+Example: `"spine": "banana"` will accept an exported spine file in `data/banana/banana.json`.

 ### x

 The x position of the item.
-The 0;0 point is in the center of the screen.
+The 0;0 point is the center of the screen.
-**EditMode** In a debug build of ALPACA you can press <kbd>Tab</kbd> to go into the edit mode.
-There you can move items around and see their new location.
+**EditMode** In a debug build of ALPACA you can press <kbd>Tab</kbd> to stich to into edit mode.
+There you can move items around and see their new position.

 ![Move Item](move-item.gif)

 ### y

-The y position of the item.
-For more information see x.
+The y-position of the item.
+See x for more information.

 ### id

 *Optional* The id is needed to refer to an item.
-Per default the spine file name is used as id.
-But if you have more instances of an item in a scene you have to set id to refer to the items.
+By default, the spine filename is used as the id.
+However if you have multiple instances of an item in a scene, you need to set the id to refer to the items.

 Example: